Policies & Compliance

 Generally Accepted Waivers:

-Per the Board of Regents policy, requests shall include full F&A when the prime sponsor is a federal agency.
+Per the Board of Regents policy, requests should include 10% F&A (minimum) when the prime sponsor is a federal agency.
+When prime funds are from the State of Utah, the University is able to accept zero F&A.

 OSP maintains wide discretion to accept different rates from state agencies (between the University's negotiated rate and rates cited by state agencies) as necessary with the primary objective being to facilitate the successful initiation and completion of projects.